canada-ca/Open_First_Whitepaper/1_Introduction.md

 ### GC Digital Principles (DRAFT)

-Inspired by of the United Kingdom Government, the Government of Ontario and other jurisdictions, the GC has recentrly published [Draft Digital Principles](http://open.canada.ca/en/blog/digital-principles) to guide digital development in the Government of Canada.
+Inspired by of the United Kingdom Government, the Government of Ontario and other jurisdictions, the GC has recently published [Draft Digital Principles](http://open.canada.ca/en/blog/digital-principles) to guide digital development in the Government of Canada.
 These will shape how we approach managing our information, our technology, and providing services.

 Three key principles that have guided this whitepaper are open culture, user needs, and interoperability.
 As you will learn, these concepts permeate all sections of this paper, therefore, we have expanded on this below.